Everyone deserves a great coach

 We’re investing in the future of one of our most valuable resources: community and competition coaches.

 No matter where a triathlete’s start line is, a great coach is instrumental in creating a healthy, safe and supportive environment for growth.
 Coaches help athletes reach their potential and we’re supporting coaches to do the same.
-Triathlon Canada, the NCCP and Coaching Association of Canada have partnered to deliver certification training at the highest standards in our sport.
-Certification helps you become a better coach plus build your club or business.
+Triathlon Canada, the National Coaching Certification Program (NCCP) and the Coaching Association of Canada (CAC) have partnered to deliver training and certification at the highest standards in our sport.
+Training and certification helps you become a better coach plus build your club or business.

 Join the program and help build the future of our sport.